 The Yacht hotel is equipped with 138 cabins, including five suites, conference and auditorium facilities for up to 200 delegates, restaurant and two bars.
-The Company had no employees in 2021 and 2020.
+The Company had no employees in 2022 and 2021.
 Sunborn London Oyj's ultimate parent company Sunborn Oy provides management and administrative services to the Company.
 Sunborn UK's sole operations consist of acting as the lessee and operator of the Yacht hotel.

 Sunborn International Holding Oy is the parent company of Sunborn London Oyj owning 100 % of the shares of the Company, as well as Sunborn International UK.
 Sunborn International Holding Oy is owned by Sunborn Oy, a family-owned company based in Finland.
-Sunborn Group focuses on the development of luxury spa and yacht hotels, restaurants and other high-quality property, and has more than 40 years of experience in the hospitality sector.
-Sunborn Oy had altogether 16 subsidiaries as at December 31, 2021 ("Sunborn Group").
+Sunborn Group focuses on the development of luxury spa and yacht hotels, restaurants and other high-quality property, and has almost 50 years of experience in the hospitality sector.
+Sunborn Oy had altogether 16 subsidiaries as at December 31, 2022 ("Sunborn Group").
 Sunborn Oy prepares consolidated financial statements under Finnish Accounting Standards.
 The copies of the consolidated financial statements as well as the Company's standalone financial statements are available at the parent company's head office, Juhana Herttuan puistokatu 23, Turku, Finland.

-In December 2018 Sunborn London Oyj acquired dormant subsidiary for administrative purposes thus became the parent company of the group ("Group").
+Sunborn London Oyj owns a dormant subsidiary for administrative purposes and is the parent company of the group ("Group").
 The consolidated financial statements have been prepared in accordance with the basis of preparation and accounting policies set out below.